adityarajverma547/adityarajverma547/README.md

 I'm a passionate and dedicated software developer with a keen interest in exploring new technologies and solving challenging problems.

-🔭 I’m currently working on various projects involving machine learning, web development, and cloud computing.
+🔭 I’m currently working on various projects involving machine learning, web development, and cloud computing.<br>
-🌱 I’m currently learning advanced data structures, algorithms, and DevOps practices.
+🌱 I’m currently learning advanced data structures, algorithms, and DevOps practices.<br>
-👯 I’m looking to collaborate on open-source projects and innovative solutions in the field of AI and web development.
+👯 I’m looking to collaborate on open-source projects and innovative solutions in the field of AI and web development.<br>
-🤔 I’m looking for help with optimizing machine learning models and improving system architecture.
+🤔 I’m looking for help with optimizing machine learning models and improving system architecture.<br>
-💬 Ask me about anything related to programming, especially Python, JavaScript, and cloud services.
+💬 Ask me about anything related to programming, especially Python, JavaScript, and cloud services.<br>
-📫 How to reach me: [[Email](adityaraj35251@gmail.com)] | [[LinkedIn](https://www.linkedin.com/in/adityarajverma547/)]
+📫 How to reach me: [Email](adityaraj35251@gmail.com) | [LinkedIn](https://www.linkedin.com/in/adityarajverma547/)
-😄 Pronouns: He/Him or She/Her or They/Them (choose as appropriate)
+😄 Pronouns: He/Him <br>
-⚡ Fun fact: I love exploring nature and often find inspiration for my projects during my hiking trips.
+⚡ Fun fact: I love exploring nature and often find inspiration for my projects during my hiking trips.<br>
 Feel free to check out my repositories and let's connect to build something amazing together!